prasannavl/prasannavl.com/content/published/2013/04/javascript-locks.html.md

 tags: []
 -->

-> <span style="color: #e06666;">**Note:** This was written when the javascript ecosystem was in a whole different era.
-This article is here only for historical reasons. **Do not ever do this**, unless you know what you're doing.
+<blockquote class="text-red red">**Note:** This article is here only for historical reasons. **Do not ever do this**, unless you know what you're doing.
 Also note that this is more of a task library than just for locking - this was a way to solve a particular problem I was facing.
-That being said, this is almost always a wrong approach for any problem in today's world. :)</span>
+That being said, this is almost always a wrong approach for any problem in today's javascript ecosystem. :)</blockquote>

 Things break.
 Codes break.
 Javascript - they don't just break, they break everything along with it.
 Being the simplest language has its downsides.
 But one of the common reasons that happen is people tend to forget that everything in JS is asynchronous.